reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 ---
-title: "Per-Environment Logging With Plain Java or Spring Boot"
+title: "Per-Environment Logging with Plain Java or Spring Boot"
 categories: [spring-boot, java]
 excerpt: "How to configure a plain Java or Spring Boot application to send logs to different targets in different runtime environments."
 image: